-The Iron Gates is one of Europe’s most awe-inspiring natural wonders.
-The Danube narrows as it winds through a series of magnificent gorges between the Carpathian and Balkan mountains.
-The banks of the river dazzle with sheer-faced rocks that stretch high overhead along this natural border between Serbia and Romania.
+Today, take a full day of cruising through one of Europe’s most awe-inspiring natural wonders, the Iron Gates.
+Here the Danube narrows as it winds through a series of magnificent gorges between Serbia and Romania.
+The banks of the river along this natural border are lined with sheer-faced rocks that stretch high overhead, a sight that is an unforgettable highlight of your adventure.

 Dracula lovers will be in for another treat with an excursion to Sighişoara, birthplace to Transylvania’s most notorious ruler, Vlad Ţepeş, also known as Vlad the Impaler, or Dracula.
 It’s hard to believe that this perfectly preserved UNESCO designated town filled with resplendent pastel-colored buildings, stone lanes, medieval towers and pedestrian-friendly Old Town was Vlad's place of birth.
 His home is still here, marked with a placard; however, today it houses a kitschy restaurant called “Casa Dracula.”

-En route to Bucharest, stop in Sinaia to visit the enchanting Peleș Castle, considered by many to be one of the most stunning in Europe.
+En route to Bucharest, stop in Sinaia to visit Peleș Castle, Transylvania's other enchanting castle, considered by many to be one of the most stunning in Europe.
 Tour the castle, which was once the residence of the royal family.
 Later in the day, check into your hotel.